eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 The sets of skills are:
 + skill set:
+	- Collaborate with the software team and platform architecture team to understand CPU hardware requirements for AI accelerator compiler, OS, video/image/voice processing, security, networking, and virtualization technology.
+Identify the application performance bottlenecks.
+	- Identify representative benchmarks for the software applications.
+Use the benchmarks and the performance model to perform data-driven analysis to evaluate software, architecture, and u-architecture solutions to improve performance, power efficiency, or reduce hardware.
+	- Set CPU architecture direction based on the data analysis and work with a cross-functional team to achieve the best hardware/software solutions to meet PPA goals.
+	- Develop a cycle-accurate CPU model that describes the microarchitecture, use it for evaluation of new features.
+	- Collaborate with RTL and Physical design engineers to make power, performance, and area trade-offs.
+	- Drive analysis and correlation of performance feature both pre and post-silicon.
+	- BS/MS/PhD in EE/ECE/CE/CS
+	- Strong background in CPU ISA's, u-architecture research, and performance benchmarks.
+	- Understanding SOC fabric, coherency protocols, memory technology, and accelerator technology is a plus.
+	- Prior experience or strong understanding of ML/AI algorithms, compiler, and OS kernel is a plus.
+	- Proficient in C/C++ programming.
+Experience in the development of highly efficient C/C++ CPU models.
++ skill set:
 	- Able to solve a wide-range of difficult problems in imaginative and creative ways, exercising judgment within broadly defined practices and policies.
 	- MSc in Computer Science, Applied Mathematics or related field with 3+ years of experience, or BSc with 5+ years of experience
 	- ***Proficiency in developing and maintaining modern C++ based applications in a Unix/Linux and Windows environment.
 Proficiency in Qt, Python, and Tcl a plus.
 Experience with OpenAccess also a plus.***